fa2k/raredisease-configs/README.md

 ## Warning - this repo is in development trying to follow the dev branch of the pipeline

+Status: This config is now able to run successfully on the dev branch.
+Will target the next release after 2.0.1.
+CADD is not intended to work directly.
+CADD 1.7 is not on the way to the pipeline yet, but there is an issue for it.

-For configs intended for a specific pipeline release - currently 2.0.1 - see the tags in Github.
+For configs intended for a specific pipeline release - currently 1.1.1 - see the tags in Github.

 Changes to the reference data are described in UPDATE_NOTES.txt (as a supplement to the commit